 With proper care and good oral hygiene practices, dental bridges will last up to 15 years.
 Like any fixed dental appliance, care must be taken to clean the area beneath and around the bridge to prevent decay from setting in.
 We will provide you with advice, support and instructions on how to take care of your new bridge so that the neighbouring teeth remain healthy along with the rest of your smile.

-If you are interested in learning more about dental bridges as a comfortable and affordable restoration for missing teeth, contact the experienced team at Victoria Road Dental Clinic.
+If you are interested in learning more about dental bridges in Ruislip as a comfortable and affordable restoration for missing teeth, contact the experienced team at Victoria Road Dental Clinic.